Steam Trading Cards: Impact

 As Steam Trading Cards afforded developers a means to generate revenue beyond game sales, trading cards soon became one of the driving forces behind "asset flipping", the process by which Steam games are cheaply and quickly made, often with store-bought assets and minimal differences between each other, in the hopes of netting profit through trading card sales.
-In an April 2017 joint conference with game commentators Jim Sterling and John "TotalBiscuit" Bain, Valve agreed that a large portion of games on Steam only existed to "mill" cards for profit, with Valve labeling these asset flips as "fake games".
+In an April 2017 joint conference with game commentators James Stephanie Sterling and John "TotalBiscuit" Bain, Valve agreed that a large portion of games on Steam only existed to "mill" cards for profit, with Valve labeling these asset flips as "fake games".
 In May 2017, Valve claimed that these "fake games" harmed Steam by feeding "faux data" into the storefront's algorithm, which resulted in asset flips being granted a disproportionate amount of storefront exposure relative to the number of people actually playing them.
 To counter this, Valve implemented a "confidence metric" system, wherein trading cards can only drop for games which pass a sales threshold.

 In September 2017, Valve ended their business relationships with Silicon Echo Studios, who were implicated in an asset flipping scheme involving numerous developer accounts managed by the same person.
 Under multiple aliases, the studio had released 86 games onto Steam in the two months prior, accounting for 10 percent of all games released during those months.